 Often clients first questions are “should I move out?
 If I move out won’t I be accused of abandoning the family or relinquishing my claims to the marital home?”

 In regards to children, parenting time and custody issues, moving out is a strategic decision that must be handled carefully.
-In regards to financial issues, however, it really does not matter.
+Especially with the disparities between Chicago school districts, where each parent lives is often crucial in determining the final parenting plan.
+In regards to financial issues, however, moving out during the divorce really does not matter much.